• Skip to primary navigation

 pierre tristam

 Notably: Odd how three days after we started running the daily jail bookings here (as we used to before Covid), the Sheriff’s Office announced that it was having “technical” issues, and would not be emailing the bookings every morning.
 It would not do so indefinitely.
 The bookings would show every day the blacked-out names and booking information of undocumented migrants either arrested or detained on behalf of ICE.
 There are days when more than a dozen names are blacked out.
 A daily bit of Kafka in our jail bookings.
 Until the bookings themselves got Kafkaputted.
 But the sheriff assured me that the conspiracist theorist in me was off base: he wasn’t even aware that the bookings had stopped going to media, and was going to look into it.
 The booking system, whose reports we see, I found out, are not entirely under the sheriff’s control, but are part of county IT’s information management system.
 When the two sides don’t interface correctly, gremlins slip in.
-The bookings should be reappearing sooner or later.
+And in fact a day after I mentioned it to the sheriff, the bookings were back.

 Now this: